nicoaugereau/AlexaAWSLambdaJeedom/README.md

 - and if applicable, the percentage for positioning the roller shutter

 Examples:
-- To open the shutters, ask Alexa "Alexa asks Devialet to open the shutters of the living room".
+- To open the shutters, ask Alexa "Alexa ask Devialet to open the shutters of the living room".
-- To position the roller shutter at a certain percentage, then ask "Alexa asks Devialet to set the shutter at 20%".
+- To position the roller shutter at a certain percentage, then ask "Alexa ask Devialet to set the shutter at 20%".

 ***Use for lights***